aristoteleo/dynast-release/docs/pipeline_usage.rst

 	                        SNP and ignored. (default: no SNP detection) --snp-csv CSV         CSV file of two columns: contig (i.e. chromosome) and genome position of known SNPs --barcodes BARCODES   Textfile containing filtered cell barcodes.
 Only these barcodes will be processed.
-	  --read-threshold THRESHOLD
+	  --cell-threshold COUNT
+	                        A cell must have at least this many reads for correction. (default: 1000) --cell-gene-threshold COUNT
-	                        Do not attempt statistical correction if there are less than this many reads. (default: 16) --no-splicing, --transcriptome-only
+	                        A cell-gene pair must have at least this many reads for correction. (default: 16) --no-splicing, --transcriptome-only
 	                        Do not assign reads a splicing status (spliced, unspliced, ambiguous) and ignore reads that are not assigned to the transcriptome.